jessonfoo/p001/week_2/4_Your_Own_Website_Solo_Challenge/readme.md

 ## Release 4: Reflect
 Go write your [reflection](my_reflection.md) and answer the questions!

-## Release 5: Commit and Sync your changes!
+## Release 5: Commit and sync/push your changes!
 Make sure you can see all of your changes on your github.io site!